How to define an acid or a base?

 NaOH(aq) + (aq) ⇾ Na+(aq) + OH(aq)

-This definition limits us to thinking about acids and bases only in the context of aqueous solutions, and there are many bases that are able to neutralise an acid but don’t produce hydroxide ions in solution such as magnesium oxide and calcium carbonate.
+This definition limits us to thinking about acids and alkalis only in the context of aqueous solutions, but there are many bases that are able to neutralise an acid but don’t produce hydroxide ions in solution (there are not alkalis by definition) such as magnesium oxide and calcium carbonate.

 In 1923 Johannes Brønsted and Martin Lowry independently proposed that since a hydrogen ion was a proton …